Polar Polymorphism (extends)

 Because User extends Actor, it can be used anywhere that a rule calls for an Actor.
 And likewise for Issue and Resource.

-Actor extends Resource
+Actor extends resource

 The Actor type extends the Resource type.
 This means that parameters that accept Resource values will also accept Actor values.